 How to: Time for a workout.
 Sit on a bed with your legs outstretched and make your baby lie on your lap with his feet facing you.
 Once he settles in, gently hold his hands and pull him up a complete ninety degrees in a sitting position.
 Then slowly put him back to the lying down position.
 Sing a song or do something interesting to keep him interested while you repeat his crunches a few more times.

 These crunches are great for the baby to exercise his neck muscles for the head while at the same time you can judge how developed his muscle control is.
+Neck holding and sitting are developed by this.

 Skills developed: Muscle control skills and general dexterity